Kisenosato Yutaka: Early life and sumo background

-Yutaka Hagiwara was born in Ashiya, Hyōgo, but moved to Ryūgasaki, Ibaraki when he was two years old.
-In his second year of middle school he moved to neighbouring Ushiku but continued to attend school in Ryūgasaki.
-Though Hagiwara was a fan of watching sumo from a young age, he was on his schools' baseball teams as a pitcher in primary and junior high school.
-He eventually gave up when he realized he was only excelling because of his size.
-On a chance meeting with then head of Naruto stable, the former yokozuna Takanosato, the stablemaster convinced Hagiwara's initially skeptical parents that he was a great candidate for sumo.
+Yutaka Hagiwara was born in Ashiya, Hyōgo, but moved to Ryūgasaki, Ibaraki, when he was two years old.
+In his second year of middle school, he moved to neighbouring Ushiku but continued to attend school in Ryūgasaki.
+Though Hagiwara was a fan of watching sumo from a young age, he was on his school's baseball teams as a pitcher in primary and junior high school.
+He eventually gave up when he realized he was excelling only because of his size.
+On a chance meeting with the head of Naruto stable, the former yokozuna Takanosato, the stablemaster convinced Hagiwara's initially skeptical parents that he was a great candidate for sumo.
 Hagiwara eventually joined the stable upon finishing junior high school.
-The stable was known for its strict environment and the oyakata would encourage him to always use forward-moving techniques in training to better prepare him for tournament situations, rather than go for a quick win by stepping backwards.
+The stable was known for its strict environment and the oyakata would encourage him to always use forward-moving techniques in training to better prepare him for tournament situations, rather than go for a quick win by stepping backward.